OzimiWhoke/OzimiWhoke/README.md

 # Hi there 😃, My name is Ozimi Whoke!
 ....
-A Junior frontend web developer 💻
+A Junior frontend web developer and Data Analysis 💻

 I love to build, make and create new things.